salmg/TokenGet/README.md

 TokenGet is a tool to intercept Samsung Pay tokens using a credit card reader and a raspberry zero.

 TokenGet device:
-Raspberry Zero, Lipo 3.7 V, PowerBoost 1000, Credit Card reader one head, USB adapters, USB WIFI dongle , Mini OTG USB, Cell phone armband
+Raspberry Zero, Lipo 3.7 V, PowerBoost 1000, Credit Card reader one head, USB adapters, USB WIFI dongle, Mini OTG USB, Cell phone armband.

 However, the script does not need any special hardware to be executed.